jorgeanais/reddening-correction/README.md

 # reddening-correction

+> Status: In development

-A python program to correct reddening
+A python program to perform reddening correction.
+Used as part of Iniciaciación a la Investigación II course.